 |

-Displays information about a rule, its conditions type, rule profiles associated to it, and threat level.
+Displays information about a rule, its conditions type, associated rule profiles, and threat level.

 Click View Details to display the Rules window to view detailed information on rogue rules.